 Once the pregnancy is forming, you can only wait for it to be complete.

-This is one of Goddard’s most basic techniques, as the belief that whatever we imagine can come true is one of the core beliefs that shaped his entire work.
+This is one of Goddard’s most basic, yet most effective manifestation techniques as the belief that whatever we imagine can come true is one of the core beliefs that shaped his entire work.

 The fifth technique I am going to share with you is mentally constructing an event that would follow after the fulfillment of your desire.